codekopf/hot-stocks-crawler/readme.md

 + Add image of how it looks like
 + Finish adding icons to stock titles
 + Add alphabetical list of stock tickers as links to individual company graphs on the top
++ Use AJAX to sort by cheapest stock at current day
++ Past ownership - I do not own X anymore

+## TODO - Stocks
++ Check https://finviz.com/screener.ashx?v=111&f=ind_reitspecialty REIT section for interesting